BeiKeJieDeLiuLangMao/WebRTC/README.md

 You could use this lib to transport video stream(include audio) to other WebRTC clients.

+This project may not be designed very well, but you can use it as a reference to know how to use webrtc native lib.
+You can take it as a start point to build your project.
 # Blog about this lib
 [ZhiHu](https://zhuanlan.zhihu.com/p/86762371)